Birth control is any method used to prevent pregnancy. Another word for birth control is contraception.

 - How well it works.
 Think about how important it is to you to avoid pregnancy.
 Then look at how well each method works.
 For example, if you plan to have a child soon anyway, you may not need a very reliable method.
 If you don't want children but feel it is wrong to end a pregnancy, choose a type of birth control that works very well.

 - How much effort it takes.
 For example, birth control pills may not be a good choice if you often forget to take medicine.
-If you are not sure you will stop and use a barrier method each time you have sex, pick another method.
+Or, if you are not sure you will stop and use a barrier method each time you have sex, pick another method.

 - How much the method costs.
 For example, condoms are cheap or free in some clinics.
 Some insurance companies cover the cost of prescription birth control.
 But cost can sometimes be misleading.
 An IUD costs a lot up front.
 But it works for years, making it low-cost over time.

 - Whether it protects you from infection.
-Latex condoms can help protect you from sexually transmitted infections (STIs), such as HIV.
+Latex condoms can help protect you from sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
 But they are not the best way to prevent pregnancy.
 To avoid both STIs and pregnancy, use condoms along with another type of birth control.

-- Have any serious health problems, such as heart disease, high blood pressure, migraine headaches, or diabetes.
+- Have any serious health problems, such as heart disease, high blood pressure, diabetes, or migraine headaches.

 - Have had blood clots in the legs (deep vein thrombosis) or lungs (pulmonary embolism), or have a close family member who had blood clots in the legs or lungs.

-- Condoms, sponges, and spermicides without a prescription at drugstores.
+- Condoms, sponges, and spermicides without a prescription in drugstores, online, and in many grocery stores.

 - Some forms of emergency contraception without a prescription at most drugstores.

-You need to see a doctor or other health professional to:
+- You need to see a doctor or visit a family planning clinic to:

 - Get a prescription for birth control pills and other methods that use hormones.